OlimilO1402/Config_IniPrivateProfile/README.md

 # Config_IniPrivateProfile
- Read and write config files in ini format with PrivateProfile-api
+## Read and write config files in ini format with PrivateProfile-api
+Project started in spring 2008